 IN CASE OF EMERGENCY, DIAL 9-1-1

-The Bruderheim Volunteer Fire Department was formed in 1915 and, nealy 100 years later, is still providing the Town of Bruderheim and the County of Lamont as a part time fire department with the following services:
+The Bruderheim Volunteer Fire Department was formed in 1915 and, 100 years later, is still serving the Town of Bruderheim and the County of Lamont as a part time fire department with the following services:

 - Preventing and extinguishing fires

 - Investigating the cause of fires

 - Preserving life and property and protecting persons and property from injury or destruction by fire